Barn In Middlefield |

-Interval of staking: In a heavily wooded area, a 100-foot interval between stakes may be too far to see between them, where in an open field you might be able see clearly at 500-foot intervals.
-The interval between points should be considered in order to take full advantage of the property line staking without additional un-needed stakes and/or cost (see density chart below)
+Interval of staking: In a heavily wooded area, a 100-foot interval between stakes may be too far, where in an open field you may be able to see clearly at 300-foot intervals.
+The interval between points should be considered in order to take full advantage of the property line staking without additional un-needed stakes and/or cost (see density chart below).

-Cost: The cost of property line staking is based on the terrain, the amount and type of area, the density, and the number of points desired.
-Generally if a single point is needed the cost could range between $15 and $50.
-If multiple points are required on a single line and the line has to be cut out (a simple 1-2 foot path trimmed for line of site) the cost for the survey will increase significantly based on the existing hourly field rate.
-A typical 1000 foot property line cut and staked at 50-75 foot intervals might take 4-8 hours.
-The same line staked at 150-200 foot intervals might take 1-2 hours by using a simple traverse and minimizing cutting (See Explanation of the Boundary Survey Process).
+Cost: The cost of property line staking is based on the terrain, the length of the line, the density, and the number of points desired.
+Generally if a single point is needed the cost could range between $10 and $35.
+If multiple points are required on a single line and the line has to be trimmed (a simple 1-2 foot path for line of site) the cost for the survey will increase significantly based on the existing hourly field rate.
+A typical 1000 foot property line trimmed and staked at 50-75 foot intervals might take 2-6 hours.
+The same line staked at 150-200 foot intervals might take 1-2 hours by using a simple traversing method and minimizing cutting (See Explanation of the Boundary Survey Process).

 |